RimuEirnarn/sqlite_database/README.md

 </div>

-SQLite Database is a weird wrapper for SQLite Connection.
-It's intended to be easy to use and simple.
+SQLite Database is an easy and simple way to use SQLite, almost as easy as using Laravel Eloquent ORM.

 > [!WARNING]
 > This project as per version number (<1.0) is not either efficient (in term of memory usage) and fast.
 If you found a serious problem, please let us know.